congenial-acorn/gold-detector/README.md

 `/set_preferences show`: Display current preferences for you or the server.

 `/set_preferences remove`: Remove specific options from a category.
+Use `/set_preferences show` to see your current settings and type them exactly as displayed to remove.

 `/set_preferences clear`: Clear one category or all preferences.